 Other sources of this data include reports from company CSR or sales teams, loyalty program users, and historical marketing campaign data.

-New laws and regulations have reduced the amount of data that organizations can collect without getting explicit approval from individuals.
-However, when companies request approval from site or app users to gather their data, they increase the likelihood that people will provide their information.
+New laws and regulations have reduced the amount of customer transaction data that organizations can collect without getting explicit approval from individuals.
+However, when companies request approval from site or app users to gather their customer transaction data, they increase the likelihood that people will provide their information.